Host Community Respecting Refugee Housing: Anonymous Preferences

+Note that \Cref{alg:ARH:P:maxdeg2:global} is not specific for graphs of maximum degree two and works for an arbitrary topology where the function \textsc{CanHouse} can be implemented in polynomial time for each of its components.
+Therefore, for our proof, it remains to show that this is indeed the case for topologies of maximum degree two.

-\begin{theorem} Every instance of the \ARHshort problem where the topology is a graph of maximum degree $2$ can be solved in polynomial-time. \end{theorem} \begin{proof} Our algorithm is based on the dynamic programming approach combined with the gradual elimination of inhabitants' approval sets and exhaustive application of \Cref{lem:SDRH:IR:intolerantRehousing}.
-Observe that graph of maximum degree $2$ is a collection of paths and cycles~\cite{Diestel2017}.
-We first introduce an algorithm that solves the problem on paths and then show how to improve the algorithm to solve cycles.
+Let~$G$ be a connected topology of maximum degree two.
+Then,~$G$ is either a path or a cycle~\cite{Diestel2017}.
+Our algorithm for deciding whether an inhabitant-respecting housing exists is based on the dynamic programming approach combined with the gradual elimination of inhabitants' approval sets and exhaustive application of \Cref{lem:SDRH:IR:intolerantRehousing}.
+We first introduce an algorithm that solves the problem on a path, and then we show how to tweak the algorithm to solve also cycles.

-Let the topology be a path $P=v_1v_2\ldots v_k$, $k \geq 3$, and suppose that the vertex $v_1$ is occupied by an inhabitant $i\in\IH$.
-We distinguish two cases based on $A_i$ and show how the algorithm proceed.
-If~${A_i = \{1\}}$, then we have to house a refugee on $v_2$.
-However, this adds one refugee in the neighbourhood of the inhabitant $j$ occupying the vertex $v_3$.
-To capture this, we decrease the value of all elements in~$A_j$.
-If there are any negative numbers in $A_j$ after this operation, we remove all of them from the list.
-Then we delete~$v_1$ and $v_2$ from~$P$, decrease~$|R|$ by one, and solve the problem for $P'=v_3\ldots v_k$.
-If $A_i = \{0,1\}$, we have to try both possibilities.
-That is, we run the algorithm once with $A_i = \{0\}$ and once with $A_i=\{1\}$.
-If any run of the algorithm finds a solution, we also have a solution for the original instance.

-The described algorithm is exponential in the worst case.
-To improve the running time, we tabularise the computed partial solutions.
-Our dynamic programming table $DP$ has three dimensions: the first for an inhabitant, the second for an actual value of $|R|$, and the third for a shape of approval set.
-The stored value is either \yes or \no depending on whether the combination of indices yields to a inhabitant-respecting housing.
-There are $\Oh{n}$ inhabitants, the value of $|R|$ is also in $\Oh{n}$, and there are at most~$2$ different approval sets possible for each inhabitant on the path.
-Therefore, the size of the table is at most $\Oh{n^2}$, which is also the running time of our algorithm.

-If the vertex $v_1$ is unoccupied, we can add the dummy vertex $v_0$ as a neighbour of $v_1$, make it occupied by an inhabitant with approval set $\{0,1\}$ and run the preceding algorithm.

-For cycles, we identify, based on approval sets, the best vertex to break this cycle and turning it into a path.
-In particular, if there is an inhabitant with the approval set $\{2\}$, we delete this vertex together with his two neighbours and obtain a path.
-In all other cases, we try all (at most three) ways of resolving his neighbourhood.
-To do so, we run an algorithm similar to the one from the beginning of this proof. \end{proof}

-Unfortunately, as the following theorem states, the bounded-degree condition from \Cref{lem:SDRH:IR:algo:maxdeg2} cannot be relaxed any more.

-\begin{theorem} The \ARHshort problem is \NPc even if the topology is a graph of maximum degree $3$ and all inhabitants approve intervals. \end{theorem} \begin{proof} Given a housing $\pl$, it is easy to verify in polynomial time whether $\pl$ is inhabitant-respecting by enumerating all inhabitants and comparing their neighbourhood with approval lists.
-Thus, \ARHshort is indeed in \NP.